TELOS-syslab/MerlinOSDI26AE/README.md

 For the quick checks, a normal Linux machine with Python 3 is sufficient.
 Full trace-driven reproduction needs much more storage and compute:

-- The public traces are approximately 2 TB if downloaded in full.
+- The public datasets are approximately 2 TB if downloaded in full.
 - Reproducing all Figure 11-13 simulations can take roughly 1 million CPU hours.
 - The simulator runs experiments in parallel, but each job can require significant memory.
 If memory is limited, reduce parallelism or run individual